 This loan program is for the specific purpose of helping eligible borrowers affected by the coronavirus pandemic to continue paying employees and to keep their doors open for business.
 To the extent the PPP loan is promptly used to pay eligible expenses, the loan never has to be repaid (“terms and conditions apply,” naturally).

 You are eligible for a second-draw PPP loan if you have or will have used your first-draw PPP loan by the time you receive the second-draw PPP loan; you have no more than 300 employees; and you experienced a decline in “gross receipts” of at least 25% in any quarter of 2020 compared to the same quarter of 2019.
 (Special rules apply for businesses that did not operate in 2019.)
 “Gross receipts” include all revenue in whatever form received or accrued from any source.
 The amount of a forgiven PPP loan is excluded.
-Specific instructions for calculating gross receipts can be found on page 22 of this SBA Interim Final Rule.
-Ask your financial advisor for help if you are not sure how to calculate this figure.
+Specific instructions for calculating gross receipts can be found on page 22 of this SBA Interim Final Rule, and additional SBA guidance on how to calculate revenue reduction is available here.
+Ask your financial advisor for help if you are not sure how to calculate your gross receipts reduction.
+As with first-draw borrowers, second-draw borrowers must certify that the loan is necessary to support ongoing operations.

-The Act extends PPP loan eligibility to certain new types of businesses, for example housing cooperatives, news organizations, and 501(c)(6) organizations such as chambers of commerce and professional associations.
+The Economic Aid Act and American Rescue Plan Act extended PPP loan eligibility to certain new types of entities, for example housing cooperatives, news organizations, and 501(c)(6) organizations such as chambers of commerce and professional associations.
 Certain entities are expressly excluded, such as businesses engaged in political or lobbying activities and businesses affiliated with entities in the People’s Republic of China.
 Additional information can be found in this summary.

 Do independent contractors count as employees for purposes of PPP calculations?